What Is Ordinary Income Tax vs Capital Gain Tax?

 As always if you are looking at how to lower your taxes, check out our Tax Minimization Program where we deep dive into strategies to ensure you're paying the least amount in taxes as legally possible while giving you access to our team for those questions that pop up along the journey!

-The Time Is NOW To Start Paying Less In Taxes.
-Join TaxElm and start eliminating taxes and growing your wealth!
+The Time Is NOW To Start Paying Less In Taxes.Ā Join TaxElm and start eliminating taxes and growing your wealth!

 What you'll get:

-• Unlimited Access to Tax Experts: Got a specific question about a tax strategy?
-You’ll have access to our team of tax experts to get the accounting and tax answers you need.
+- Unlimited Access to Tax Experts: Got a specific question about a tax rule?
+Youā€™ll have unlimited messaging access directly with-in the software to our team of tax experts to get the accounting and tax answers you need.

-• Annual 1-on-1 Live Consultation: Once a year you get a live meeting with a tax expert to discuss anything tax savings you would like.
+- Annual Comprehensive Consultation: Once a year you get a live meeting with a tax expert to discuss anything tax savings you would like.
 This is your time to get your questions answered live 1-on-1.

-• Monthly Group Webinar and Training: Every month, we host a live, virtual training session on a key tax topic.
-Join us live and bring your questions or view the recording on your own schedule.
+- Monthly Webinars and Training: Every month, we host a live, virtual training session on a key tax topic.
+Join us live and bring your questions or view the training on your own schedule (recordings are added to the tax training library).

-• Partner Directory and Discounts: You get exclusive, members-only rates and access to our expert referral network for accounting, bookkeeping, tax preparation, payroll, financial planning, legal, retirement planning, tax resolution, and more!
+- Partner Directory and Discounts: You get exclusive, members-only rates and access to our expert referral network for accounting, bookkeeping, tax preparation, payroll, financial planning, legal, retirement planning, tax resolution, and more!

-It is like having a tax strategist walking with you along this entrepreneurial journey!
+It is like having a taxĀ strategist walking with you along this entrepreneurial journey!

 Stay connected with news and updates!